In this section

 Learn how to:

 Which phase of the EHR adoption process are you currently in?

-Adoption of electronic health records (EHRs) has increased tremendously in the United States following the Health Information Technology for Economic and Clinical Health (HITECH) Act and the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Program.
+The United States has experienced a tremendous increase in electronic health record (EHR) adoption due to the Health Information Technology for Economic and Clinical Health (HITECH) Act and the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Program.

-EHR adoption carries great potential but can present challenges to the clinical organization undergoing the transitioning, whether from another electronic or paper based system.
-Most clinicians agree that implementing EHRs is an ongoing journey.
+Most clinicians agree that implementing an EHR is an ongoing journey.
 There is no single destination or end, as there’s always the opportunity to optimize workflows or improve the use of data.
-This section provides resources to guide you along the EHR journey, from planning to selection of a vendor, to contracting with a vendor, to implementing and adopting an EHR, and then arriving at the first “destination” of using an EHR.
+This section provides resources to guide you through the many stops along the road to EHR adoption and implementation.
+These include:

 After you spend time using and getting familiar with your EHR, it’s time to think about how you can use your workflows to improve and optimize your EHR.
 This ongoing nature of the EHR journey starts each time you adopt additional health IT solutions, such as:

 - Connecting to a health information exchange